Linuxury/Arch-Linux/README.md

 cd paru
 ```

-Once in the paru folder just build and install paru by using command:
+Once in the paru folder, just build and install paru by using the command:

 ```javascript
 makepkg -si
 ```

-Once completed just remove the folder by using the following command:
+Once completed, just remove the folder by using the following command:

 ```javascript
 cd ..
 rm -rf paru
 ```

-For yay its almost the same use the following commands:
+For yay, it's almost the same.
+Use the following commands:

 ```javascript
 sudo pacman -S git base-devel --needed